DerDeathraven/threejs_smarthome_control/README.md

 ### Configure

-the app listens for a MQTT server at localhost:1883 when configured the app will accept messages with the syntax deviceType/deviceName -> light/light-0
+the app listens for an MQTT server at localhost:1883 when configured the app will accept messages with the syntax deviceType/deviceName -> light/light-0

 ### Usage